nineteen17/nineteen17/README.md

 - **Version Control and CI/CD Tools**: GitHub for version control and GitHub Actions for continuous integration and deployment.
 - **Testing Libraries**: Jest and node-mocks-http.

-🌱 I am continuously expanding my knowledge and skills, using best practices, and exploring the latest industry trends.

-👯 I’m open to collaborating on projects and always looking for opportunities to learn and grow.

 💬 Feel free to reach out if you have any questions or if you want to discuss potential collaborations!